afghanistanyn/pysed/README.rst

          whose name is Adam.

-convert text to uppercase:
+Convert text to uppercase:

 .. code-block:: bash

 	$ pysed -s --print u/'This' '^' text.txt

 	THIS is my cat,
-	 whose name is betty.
+	 whose name is Betty.
 	THIS is my dog,
-	 whose name is frank.
+	 whose name is Frank.
 	THIS is my fish,
-	whose name is george.
+	whose name is George.
 	THIS is my goat,
-	 whose name is adam.
+	 whose name is Adam.

 	$ pysed -s --print u/'' '*' text.txt